conda-forge/conda-forge.github.io/src/maintainer/pinning_deps.rst

       run:
         - gmp

 When there's a new ABI version of gmp (say 7.0), then conda-forge-pinning will be updated.
-A rerendering of a package using gmp will change.
+A re-rendering of a package using gmp will change.
 Therefore to check that a recipe needs to be rebuilt for updated pinnings, you only need to check if the package needs a rerender.

 .. note::